AtomicHarmonics/guitarEffectApplication/jackScripts/README.txt

 close other services.

 You can also just run each service manually by entering 'systemctl --user start <SERVICENAME>', I would reccomend you first run the disableServices script since otherwise other services would start automatically.

+You can view the status of each service by 'systemctl --user status <SERVICENAME>' and exit the status menu via 'q'.

+List of services:
+ajSnapshotService.service
+effectsService.service
+gstreamerService.service
+jackServer.service